olimsaidov/research/evolution-analysis/diagrams/system-architecture.md

 # System Architecture Diagram

 ## Overview
-This diagram illustrates the comprehensive system architecture of the Jarima platform, showing how different components interact to create a scalable civic technology solution for traffic violation reporting.
+This diagram illustrates the comprehensive system architecture of the E-Jarima platform, showing how different components interact to create a scalable civic technology solution for traffic violation reporting.

 ## Architecture Diagram